ramki-pvrs/electricalelectronics/README.md

 - Abstraction: abstract implementation (Abstract class, Interfaces)
 - Encapsulation: hide data and methods acting on that data - Private instance attributes in class; possible to update instantiated object only by getters and setters
     -- Abstraction is design level process and Encapsulation is implementation level process
-    -- Encapsulation is used to provide privacy and maintain control over transparency of data(getters and setters; immutable objects)
+    -- Encapsulation is used to provide privacy and maintain control over transparency of data(getters and setters (accessor and mutator); immutable objects)
 - Inheritance: Sub-class extending Parent Class
 - Polymorphism:
    -- Compile Time Polymorphism (Early Binding): Method Overloading - same method name but different number of args or different type of args